dart-lang/site-www/src/_tutorials/libraries/shared-pkgs.md

   **Flutter note:**
-  This page doesn't describe the tools you use with Flutter, but the concepts are the same, and you can share packages between your Flutter and web or server apps.
+  This page doesn't describe the tools you use with Flutter, but the concepts are the same, and you can share packages between your Flutter and web or server-side apps.
   For more information, see the
   [Flutter package documentation.](https://flutter.io/using-packages/)